solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 their performance.

 Wait statistics provides a view of the wait events that occur during the execution of a specific query.

-Wait statistics are meant for troubleshooting query performance issues.
-It is recommended to be turned on only for troubleshooting purposes.
+> ![Warning] **Warning:** Wait statistics are meant for troubleshooting
+> query performance issues.
+It is recommended to be turned on only for
+> troubleshooting purposes.

 The `slow_query_log` can be set to show slow queries in the MySQL log files (default is OFF).
 The `long_query_time` server parameter can log